finlabsuk/open-banking-connector/README.md

 </div>
 <br>

-Open Banking Connector is a *fully open-source*, *free-to-use* UK Open Banking client (connection layer) that simplifies connections to UK Open Banking APIs.
+Open Banking Connector is a *fully free-to-use*, *open-source* UK Open Banking client (connection layer) that simplifies connections to UK Open Banking APIs.

-The official documentation website is [here](https://docs.openbankingconnector.io/).
-It is generated from the Markdown source code in the docs directory of this repo.
+The official documentation website is [here](https://docs.openbankingconnector.io/), including a [get started guide](https://docs.openbankingconnector.io/get-started/).
+It is generated from the Markdown source code in the docs folder of this repo.

 Releases can be found [here](https://github.com/finlabsuk/open-banking-connector/releases).

-Docker images can be
+Container images for releases can be found [here](https://github.com/finlabsuk/open-banking-connector/pkgs/container/open-banking-connector-web-app).
-found [here](https://github.com/finlabsuk/open-banking-connector/pkgs/container/open-banking-connector-web-app).

 Open Banking Connector is maintained by Finnovation Labs.
 We are a Cambridge, UK-based company building technology that